gregcube/spooky_scoreboard_daemon/README.md

 is accessible inside the coin door.
 It does work however when connected directly to the UP board, or when using a USB hub connected to the port inside the coin door; plug QR scanner into hub, and hub into USB port.*

-This has only been tested on games with the "UP" computer board.
-It has not been tested on the mini-PC that was used in later Halloween/ Ultraman builds.

 Demo